smagiero/smarc/smicro/README.md

 The tests are organized across several layers of varying complexity.
 ### Layer 0 — Smoke (a protocol test)
 Purpose: prove the sim ticks and wiring is sane.<br>
-Scope: Core does one fixed store→load readback.<br>
+Scope: core does one fixed store→load readback.<br>
 Value: runs every build in seconds; catches broken clock, ports, ctor macros, trace filters.
 ### Layer 1 — HAL content/bounds, no timing
 Purpose: prove DRAM bytes and address map is ok, independent of timing.<br>